inspec/inspec/docs/dsl_inspec.md

 end
 ```

-## Are PostgreSQL passwords empty?
+## Test if PostgreSQL passwords are empty

 The following test shows how to audit machines running PostgreSQL to ensure that passwords are not empty.